 Intent filters

-Activities like the one in the following example usually target a phone, or some other mobile device.
-These activities should be declared in the module that builds the phone app, not in the module that builds your Android Automotive OS app.
+Activities like the one in the following example usually target a phone or some other mobile device.
+Declare these activities in the module that builds the phone app, not in the module that builds your Android Automotive OS app.

 <activity android:name=".MyActivity">